Skip to main content

 Harira

-Hearty tomato-based soup with lentils, chickpeas, herbs, and spices, traditionally served to break the fast during Ramadan but enjoyed year-round.
+A filling tomato soup with lentils, chickpeas, herbs, and spices.
+It breaks the fast during Ramadan but turns up on tables all year.

 Allergens: